 The high-level steps to record a mobile web page are:

 If a default device is not specified, select the mobile device to emulate.

 Type the URL of the website.

 On the website, perform the actions to include in the script.

 Play back the script to make sure it runs successfully.

 If necessary, modify the script.

-Upload the script to the Dynatrace Portal and create a test to run the script on designated mobile nodes.
+Upload the script to the Synthetic Classic Portal and create a test to run the script on designated mobile nodes.

 For a detailed procedure for recording scripts to test mobile websites, see Creating Mobile Device scripts.

 For information on playing back mobile web scripts and viewing results, see Playing a script and its subtopics.